Berlin: Topography

 Berlin is in northeastern Germany, in an area of low-lying marshy woodlands with a mainly flat topography, part of the vast Northern European Plain which stretches all the way from northern France to western Russia.
 The Berliner Urstromtal (an ice age glacial valley), between the low Barnim Plateau to the north and the Teltow plateau to the south, was formed by meltwater flowing from ice sheets at the end of the last Weichselian glaciation.
 The Spree follows this valley now.
 In Spandau, a borough in the west of Berlin, the Spree empties into the river Havel, which flows from north to south through western Berlin.
 The course of the Havel is more like a chain of lakes, the largest being the Tegeler See and the Großer Wannsee.
 A series of lakes also feeds into the upper Spree, which flows through the Großer Müggelsee in eastern Berlin.

 Substantial parts of present-day Berlin extend onto the low plateaus on both sides of the Spree Valley.
 Large parts of the boroughs Reinickendorf and Pankow lie on the Barnim Plateau, while most of the boroughs of Charlottenburg-Wilmersdorf, Steglitz-Zehlendorf, Tempelhof-Schöneberg, and Neukölln lie on the Teltow Plateau.

 The borough of Spandau lies partly within the Berlin Glacial Valley and partly on the Nauen Plain, which stretches to the west of Berlin.
 Since 2015, the Arkenberge hills in Pankow at 122 m elevation, have been the highest point in Berlin.
 Through the disposal of construction debris they surpassed Teufelsberg (120.1 m), which itself was made up of rubble from the ruins of the Second World War.
 The Müggelberge at 114.7 m elevation is the highest natural point and the lowest is the Spektesee in Spandau, at 28.1 m elevation.

 Climate

-Berlin has an oceanic climate (Köppen: Cfb); the eastern part of the city has a slight continental influence (Dfb), one of the changes being the annual rainfall according to the air masses and the greater abundance during a period of the year.
-This type of climate features moderate summer temperatures but sometimes hot (for being semicontinental) and cold winters but not rigorous most of the time.
+Berlin has an oceanic climate (Köppen: Cfb) bordering on a humid continental climate (Dfb).
+This type of climate features mild to very warm summer temperatures and cold, though not very severe, winters.
+Annual precipitation is modest.

-Due to its transitional climate zones, frosts are common in winter, and there are larger temperature differences between seasons than typical for many oceanic climates.
-Furthermore, Berlin is classified as a temperate continental climate (Dc) under the Trewartha climate scheme, as well as the suburbs of New York City, although the Köppen system puts them in different types.